kk-learn-ai/blood_pressure_recorder/README.md

 Project Maintainer: kk

 ## AI Assistance Disclosure
-This project was developed with the assistance of Claude 3.5 for code generation and documentation All AI-generated code has been reviewed and validated by human developers to ensure quality and security.
+This project was developed with the assistance of Claude 3.5 for code generation and documentation.

+All AI-generated code has been reviewed and validated by human developers to ensure quality and security.